 Theory in Supply Chain Management:

-This course traces the development of supply chain management theory from the dawn of assembly lines to today’s highly globalized era.
+This course traces the development of supply chain management theory from the dawn of assembly lines to today’s highly globalized marketplace.
 Students also examine theories from related business fields such as strategic management and marketing.

 Behavioral Supply Chain Management:

-Careers with a Supply Chain & Logistics Doctorate
+Careers With a Supply Chain & Logistics Doctorate

-Regardless of the path you take, careers in this field require exceptional communication, critical thinking, and organizational and problem-solving skills.
+Regardless of the path you take, careers in this field require exceptional communication, critical thinking, organizational and problem-solving skills.

 - Median Annual Salary: $74,590